-The term of validity of a European patent is 20 years as from the date of filing of the European patent application.
+The term of validity of a European patent is 20 years as from the date of filing of the European patent application, provided the patent renewals or maintenance fees are paid each patent year.